 Con: The Risk of a High-Stress Job

-Another risk that comes with earning an MPA is the possibility of landing a high-stress job.
+Another risk that comes with earning an MPA degree is the possibility of landing a high-stress job.
 Many of the sectors that hire MPAs are known for being stressful.
 These include some governmental leadership positions, as well as some in the nonprofit and NGO sectors.
 Working overseas in a conflict zone is rewarding and has a humanitarian benefit—but it’s certainly more stressful than many career paths.

 Con: Broad Curriculum